 (My Broken Coin)

 After a night of drinking and celebrating, some people like to turn on their computer and do a bit of ‘window shopping’.
-However, this can lead to some wrong decisions, like buying items you don’t really need or overspending.
+However, this can lead to wrong decisions, like buying items you don’t need or overspending.
 So, if you are willing to sacrifice good night sleep just to window shop online, maybe it is a sign that you are a shopaholic.

 Shopping Addiction Around the World

 12. Around 3% of European adults may display a level of shopping addiction.